-INDICATIVE SOFT AND HARD WORKS SCHEDULES PLANTING SCHEDULE
+INDICATIVE SOFT AND HARD WORKS SCHEDULES

+PLANTING SCHEDULE

 Whilst respecting and working in harmony with the existing landscape fabric the scheme PLANTING MIXES provides a variety of functional external spaces for residents to use and enjoy.
 The external arrangement emulates the internal layout through the creation of destinations' within the garden Car Park Planting that have their own character and unique relationship to the adjacent built form.
-Some Where planting is indicated within the car park area the following species will be planted to external spaces for residents and families to connect and ensure the safety of residents.
+Some Where planting is indicated within the car park area the following species will be planted to destination spaces will be covered, the pandemic has proven the importance of year-round provide a level of screening and softening of views to the car park.
+Plants will be grouped external spaces for residents and families to connect and ensure the safety of residents.

 To the front of the site formal tree avenues will ensure the replacement of trees removed due to Escallonia laevis 'Pink Elle' their condition or to facilitate development.
 Specimen here will respond directly to the timber Euonymus japonicus 'Green Rocket' facade of the building and strengthen the vertical emphasis of the cladding with natural Fatsia japonica structural forms.
 Tree planting will enhance the legibility of the garden's footpaths and tie in Hebe youngii with the existing landscape fabric.